 Specifier Meaning K Compact field.
 Outputs a number or string in standard form with no leading or trailing blanks. -K Same as K. H Similar to K, except the number is output using the European number format.
-(Minimum requirement AP2.0) -H Same as H. (Minimum requirement AP2.0) S Outputs the number's sign (+ or -).
+(Requires IO.) -H Same as H. (Requires IO.)
+S Outputs the number's sign (+ or -).
 M Outputs the number's sign if negative, a blank if positive.
 D Outputs one digit character.
 A leading zero is replaced by a blank.
 If the number is negative and no sign image is specified, the minus sign will occupy a leading digit position.
 If a sign is output, it will "float" to the left of the left-most digit.